IBM-Bluemix-Docs/va/va_index.md

 Before you begin:

 1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI client.
 If you have a federated account, use `--sso`.
-1. [Target your `kubectl` CLI](../../containers/cs_cli_install.html#cs_cli_configure) to the cluster where you want to use a Helm chart.
+2. [Target your `kubectl` CLI](../../containers/cs_cli_install.html#cs_cli_configure) to the cluster where you want to use a Helm chart.
-1. Create a service ID and API key for the container scanner. and give it a name.
+3. Create a service ID and API key for the container scanner and give it a name:
-    1. Create a service ID.
+    1. Create a service ID by running the following command, replacing `<scanner_serviceID>` with a name of your choice for the service ID.
 Note its **CRN**.

         ```
     	bx iam service-id-create <scanner_serviceID>
     	```
         {: pre}

-    2. Create a service API key, where `<scanner_serviceID>` is the service ID that you previously made.
-Make sure to store your API key safely, as it cannot be retrieved later.
+    2. Create a service API key, where `<scanner_serviceID>` is the service ID that you created in the previous step and replacing  `<scanner_APIkey_name>` with a name of your choice for the scanner API key.

         ```
-    		bx iam service-api-key-create <scanner_APIkey> <scanner_serviceID>
+    	bx iam service-api-key-create <scanner_APIkey_name> <scanner_serviceID>
     	```
         {: pre}

+	The scanner API key is returned.

+	Ensure that you store your scanner API key safely because it cannot be retrieved later.
+	{: tip}

     3. Create a service policy that grants the `Writer` role.

         ```
-    		bx iam service-policy-create <scanner_serviceID> -r Writer
+    	bx iam service-policy-create <scanner_serviceID> --resource-type scaningress --service-name container-registry --roles Writer
     	```
         {: pre}

 To configure the Helm chart:

 1. [Set up Helm in your cluster](../../containers/cs_integrations.html#helm).
 If you use an RBAC policy to grant the Helm tiller access, make sure that the tiller role has access to all namespaces so that the scanner can watch containers in all namespaces.

-1. Add the IBM chart repository to your Helm, such as `ibm-incubator`.
+2. Add the IBM chart repository to your Helm, such as `ibm-incubator`.

     ```
     helm repo add ibm-incubator https://registry.bluemix.net/helm/ibm-incubator
     ```
     {: pre}

-1. Save the default configuration settings for the container scanner Helm chart in a local YAML file.
+3. Save the default configuration settings for the container scanner Helm chart in a local YAML file.
 Include the chart repository, such as `ibm-incubator`, in the Helm chart path.

     ```
     helm inspect values ibm-incubator/ibmcloud-container-scanner > config.yaml
     ```
     {: pre}

-1. Edit the `config.yaml` file.
+4. Edit the `config.yaml` file.

     ```yaml
     EmitURL: <regional_emit_URL>
     IAMURL: <regional_IAM_URL>
     AccountID: <IBM_Cloud_account_ID>
     ClusterID: <cluster_ID>
-    APIKey: <service_API_key>
+    APIKey: <scanner_APIkey>
-    ServiceID: <service_ID>
     ...
     ```